Coronavirus update for John Muir Way users

 Given the fluid nature of guidance on travel and what facilities can operate, if you're planning a trip on the route, please check the latest government advice first.
-This is particularly important now as there are travel restrictions in place concerning non-essential journeys.
+This is particularly important as travel guidelines may change concerning non-essential journeys.
 Scottish Government guidance on travel can be found here.

-For further guidance on responsible access to the outdoors at this time, visit the Scottish Outdoor Access Code website.
+For further guidance on responsible access to the outdoors, please visit the Scottish Outdoor Access Code website.
 For the section in Loch Lomond & Trossachs National Park, please see their guidance for visitors.